 Mushrooms on toast is a classic British dish, usually served with tea after work or as a light supper.
-It is perfectly delightful in its simplicity, just sautéed mushrooms with maybe a little onion and parsley, dumped over toast and dug into after a hard day's work.
-I did play with it a little in this version, which gussies things up with a splash of wine, some crème fraîche and fresh thyme.
-Please don't yell at me — it's really quite good and not that fancy!
+It is perfectly delightful in its simplicity, just sautéed mushrooms with maybe a little onion and parsley, dumped over toast and dug into after a hard day’s work.

 As I mentioned, typically mushrooms on toast is just sautéed mushrooms with maybe a few slices of onions thrown in.
 The mushrooms are often cooked slowly so they release their juices.
 Some parsley is thrown in towards the end and the whole thing is spooned over toast, which absorbs the delicious mushroom juices.

 My version takes a different approach by cooking the mushrooms quickly over high heat so they take on some color without releasing their juices.
-It is very helpful to have a large, shallow frying pan for this method, so the mushrooms don't pile up on top of each other and steam.
-It all happens rather quickly, so have your ingredients prepped and at hand, like you would for a stir-fry.
+It is very helpful to have a large, shallow frying pan for this method, so the mushrooms don’t pile up on top of each other and steam.
+It all happens rather quickly, so have your ingredients prepped and at hand, like you would for a quick stir-fry meal.

 I also break with tradition by serving mushrooms on toast for breakfast, lunch or dinner.
 It's especially good with a few slices of tomato on the side and a glass of rich red wine for a light supper.